francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 .. note::

-   The endpoint implementation can (and most likely will) decide to concatenate all the pieces and do one big send.
+   The endpoint implementation can decide to concatenate all the pieces and do one big send.
+However, it may be more attractive to do something else with the returned bytes. :meth:`~.AbstractIncrementalPacketSerializer.incremental_serialize` is here to give endpoints this freedom.
-   This is the optimized way to send a large byte buffer.

-   However, it may be more attractive to do something else with the returned bytes.
-   :meth:`~.AbstractIncrementalPacketSerializer.incremental_serialize` is here to give endpoints this freedom.

 The Purpose Of ``incremental_deserialize()``